DS3Lab/cognival-cli/README.md

     - run-id: Either 0 for the last experimental run or any run-id before the current run-id of the configuration.
     - modalities: Modalities for which significane is to be termined
     - alpha: Alpha for significance computation
+    - num-hypotheses: If not None, do not infer number of hypotheses from results but use specified value for bonferroni correction.
+This is necessary when hypotheses are spread across multiple configurations for practical reasons.
     - test: Significance test.
 Currently, only the Wilcoxon rank-sum test is implemented
     - precision: Number of decimal points in report (except for bonferroni alpha)
     - average-multi-hypothesis: Average multi-hypothesis (multi-feature or multi-subject) results.
     - history-plots: Whether to include training history plots (note: significantly increases report size when number of experiments is large.
     - features: Whether to include the feature column in detail tables.
-    - heatmaps: Whether to include word/sentence to embedding per-source error heatmaps.
+    - err-tables: Whether to include word/sentence to embedding per-source error heatmaps.
-    - heatmaps-sample-n: If not None, randomly sample n words/sentences.
+    - err-tables-sample-n: If not None, randomly sample n words/sentences.
 Show all otherwise
+    - err-tables-discard-na: If True (default: False), only keep rows with values for all embeddings.
+Occurs *before* sampling.
+    - export-err-tables: If True and err-tables == True, export error DataFrames (basis of heatmap tables) as gzipped parquet to report directory.
+Requires pyarrow or fastparquet.
+Sampling and discarding of NaNs does not affect export.
     - html: Whether to generate a HTML report (stored in the reports directory of the results path)
     - open-html: Whether to open the HTML report with the default browser.
 Note: In case of remote access, this requires a server-side installation of a browser and X11 forwarding.
     - pdf: Whether to generate a PDF version of the HTML report (stored in the reports directory of the results path)